 \section{Model description and notation}

-In this work, we consider a network consisting of $N$ saturated users-sources, two relays, and one destination node.
-In this section, we will describe the case of $N=2$ saturated users assisted by two relays as depicted in Fig. \ref{mood}.
-We focus on the two-user scenario in order to facilitate the presentation and the description of the cooperation protocol.
+In this work, we consider a network consisting of $N$ saturated sources, two relays, and one destination node.
+In order to facilitate the presentation and the description of the cooperative protocol, we describe in the following the case of $N=2$ saturated sources assisted by two relays as depicted in Fig. \ref{mood}.